 Gather your small humans and head in to the woods to find some pine cones.
-Don’t worry if they are closed because you can pop them on the radiator or by the fire to dry out and as they do they will open right up
+Thus don’t worry if they are closed because you can pop them on the radiator or by the fire to dry out.
+Then as they do they will open right up

-We then decided to paint the ends our our pine cones using gold paint but another option is to dip them in a pot of paint, depending on the look you want, and then you need to leave them to dry
+We then decided to paint the ends our our pine cones using gold paint.
+Although another option is to dip them in a pot of paint, depending on the look you want.
+After you need to leave them to dry.

-Using a drawing pin or needle, pierce a hole in the top of your pine cone and thread your fishing line through, making a loop and tying it with a knot
+Using a drawing pin or needle, pierce a hole in the top of your pine cone.
+Next thread your fishing line through, making a loop and tying it with a knot.

 Using your hand saw (making sure you do so safely), cut 1cm wide disks from your branch

-Make a stamp our of your potato which fits the disk diameter (we made a star) and after dabbing any moisture off the potato stamp, dip into you paint and stamp your disks
+Make a stamp out of your potato which fits the disk diameter.
+(We made a star) and after dabbing any moisture off the potato stamp, dip into you paint and stamp your disks.

 Shells, drill and small drill bit, fishing line, gold glitter paint/glue

 Head to the beach!
 Get beach scavenging to find whatever you think looks good.
-We grabbed a selection of shells…
+Therefore we grabbed a selection of shells…

 And bobs your uncle.
 Another natural decoration for that Christmas tree*

-If all that work made you hungry, have a look at last week’s post when the Fore family got out those doors adventuring to find some pine needles to make some tasty Christmas inspired biscuits from
+If all that work made you hungry.
+Now have a look at last week’s post.
+When the Fore family got out those doors adventuring.
+To find some pine needles to make some tasty Christmas inspired biscuits.